What Is Berberine?

 Research Summary

-- Blood Glucose Control: 14 randomized controlled trials show berberine significantly improves glucose control, with efficacy comparable or superior to metformin
+- Blood Glucose Control: 14 randomized controlled trials show berberine significantly improves glucose control, with short-term efficacy of similar magnitude to metformin in some trials; it is not a substitute for prescribed treatment

 - Weight Loss: Meta-analysis of 12 trials shows average 2.6 kg weight loss over 13 weeks